Moncheeta/owen/README.md

-# tui
+# fruits
-A Terminal User Interface Library for Rust.
+A Terminal User Interface Library for Rust inspired by tui-rs.